Payment gateways and acquirers now offer fraud detection. But there can also be a conflict of interest there.

 - Relying too much on built-in tools makes it harder to change payment gateways to expand to new markets later, or to benefit from more advantageous transaction fees with competitors.

-In short, you are always looking at a compromise between ease of use versus business flexibility and agility.
+In short, with built-in fraud prevention, you are always looking at a compromise between ease of use versus business flexibility and agility.

 Moreover, you might find that built-in fraud tools aren’t as sophisticated as dedicated third-party solutions.